opencog/opencog/opencog/persist/zmq/events/README.md

 The message is a JSON-formatted string that follows the same conventions as the [REST API](http://wiki.opencog.org/w/Web_interface).

-Potential usage examples include:
+##### Potential usage examples

-- debugging
+- Debugging
-- monitoring the dynamics of the AttentionAllocation system as it propagates STI and LTI throughout the network
+- Monitoring the dynamics of the AttentionAllocation system as it propagates STI and LTI throughout the network and the AttentionalFocus changes
-- monitoring PLN
+- Monitoring PLN
-- allowing external modules such as the AtomSpace Visualizer to subscribe to real-time updates
+- Allowing external modules such as the AtomSpace Visualizer to subscribe to real-time updates

 Configuration
 =============